virusvn/AwesomeWorkspace/README.md

 # Awesome Workspace for PHP Developer
-Note some awesome IDE, Plugin, Add-on, Tips for Fullstack Developer who is using PHP, HTML, CSS, JS,
+Note some awesome IDE, Plugin, Add-on, Tips for Fullstack Developer who is using PHP, HTML, CSS, JS

 # IDE
 ## Sublime Text 3